-Looking for hydrogen peroxide uses??
+I think it’s safe to say that pretty much everyone has hydrogen peroxide in their first aid kit.
 A while back, we wrote about the many uses for rubbing alcohol, and as it turns out, hydrogen peroxide is just as useful!
 It’s great for cleaning, is essential in your beauty routine (goodbye, cracked feet!) and is handy in the kitchen, too.
+Not to mention, it saves you money on other products that you would normally go out of your way to buy.
 Read our uses for hydrogen peroxide to see all this miracle solution can do!

 Hydrogen Peroxide Hacks You’ll Wish You Knew Sooner

 Turn your peroxide bottle into a spray bottle for quick cleaning.
 Just unscrew the cap and add a spray nozzle.